 NOTE 2: This might not always be possible if the property comes from a source that does not provide time zone information.

 A SARIF producer SHOULD NOT provide more digits in fraction than warranted by the precision of the clock on the computer on which it runs.

+A SARIF producer SHOULD express date/time properties, except for those that express product release dates, to a precision of at least whole seconds.

 URI-valued properties